 It’s not much of a stretch to say that Europe is very different than the United States.
 And the differences don’t just lie in the art, food, or culture.
 One of the biggest differences is in attitude towards toxic ingredients in both food and cosmetics.

 This topic really fascinates me and leaves me really confused.
-There are over 1300 substances completely banned from use in cosmetics (by the EU Cosmetics Regulation).
+There are over 1300 substances completely banned (or at best, heavily regulated and restricted) from use in cosmetics (by the EU Cosmetics Regulation).
 A more recent set of regulations called REACH puts further regulations on more than 500 of those toxic ingredients.

 By comparison, the FDA has banned 11.
 Nope.
 I didn’t miss a zero there.